awsk1994/MineSweepers-Multiplayer/README.md

 This is a web application for MineSweeper.
 It has single player & multiplayer mode.

-The purpose of this project is to get experience in web application architecture (database, server, client, sockets), as well as experiment on Angular 2 as UI framework.
+The purpose of this project is to get experience in web application architecture and process (UI/UX design, database, server, client, sockets), as well as experiment on Angular 2 as UI framework.

 ### General